 Corporate legal departments, law firms, and other institutions in the legal sector handle criminal cases, so it’s better to choose a CJIS-compliant legal transcription services company like ours.

 CJIS compliance is a mark of a reputable and secure transcription company.
-Not every official transcription provider can attain compliance with the Criminal Justice Information Services, as the division requires passing security guidelines above and beyond typical security requirements.
+Not every official transcription provider can attain compliance with the Criminal Justice Information Services, as the division requires passing security guidelines that exceed typical security requirements.

 Ability To Certify Transcripts